melakutes/alx-zero_day-june/0x03-git/README.md

-Make sure your Commit and push your code here
+Make sure your Commit and push your code here and finally i up date it